-SECTION 6 - Emergency Evacuation Plan Yes or N/A Partial Your No Comments 6.1 What proportion of your building(s) are easy to evacuate by people in wheelchairs? ('Yes' = >75%; 'Partial' = 25 - 75%; 'No' = < 25%.
-Please comment on areas for improvement) 6.2 Does your Emergency Evacuation Plan include a Policy to be strategy for evacuating disabled pupils, staff, reviewed visitors and community users?
-(Please note areas for improvement) 6.3 If you have upper floors, are there means to ensure the evacuation of people with mobility Not in impairments? wheelchairs ('Yes' = adequate; 'Partial' = minor changes; 'No' = substantial adaptations - please give comments)
+Yes or N/A Partial No Your Comments 6.1 What proportion of your building(s) are easy to evacuate by people in wheelchairs? ('Yes' = >75%; 'Partial' = 25 - 75%; 'No' = < 25%.
+Please comment on areas for improvement) • 6.2 Does your Emergency Evacuation Plan include a strategy for evacuating disabled pupils, staff, visitors and community users?
+(Please note areas for improvement) Policy to be reviewed 6.3 If you have upper floors, are there means to ensure the evacuation of people with mobility impairments? ('Yes' = adequate; 'Partial' = minor changes; 'No' = substantial adaptations - please give comments) ~ Not in wheelchairs

 Curr iculum Area Total number of teaching areas Number which are accessible

 8.1 Art

-n/a
+Nacion & Tashualasu n/a

 Design & Technology n/a

-Humanities
+Humanities ,

 n/a

 Science n/a

-Sport School Hall 1 √
+Sport School Hall 1 ✓

 Performing Arts n/a

 Mathematics n/a

 English n/a

 Languages n/a

-ICT 1 ✓
+ICT 1 1

 Library 1 ✓